bhaskar-mitra/bhaskar-mitra.github.io/_posts/2025-09-01-what-is-ir-for-good.md

 But first, we must articulate what we mean by societal good.
 These conversations are already happening in different parts of the IR community, including in forums like [SWIRL 2025](https://sites.google.com/view/swirl2025/) (see Section 7 of the [SWIRL’25 report](https://bhaskar-mitra.github.io/showpdf/?file=SWIRL-2025-Preprint)).
-We reviewed some of this literature and then decided to adopt the following operative definition of IR-for-Good:.
+We reviewed some of this literature and then decided to adopt the following operative definition of IR-for-Good:

 <center>
   <blockquote style="max-width:700px">